 For advertisement revenues, the model is similar; one just needs to estimate the time number of ads displayed during the time a user spends on the app and the click-through rate.

-The last part of the operating model is to forecast the operating costs which in this case can be modeled on a per month basis.
+The last part of the operating model is to forecast the operating costs, which in this case can be modeled on a per month basis.
 Please note, some of the costs will be modeled as being fixed per month while other costs will be proportionate to other variables such as the number of users, subscribers, etc. The best is to work through these costs on a line per line basis.

 Fixed Asset Schedule

 To build the balance sheet, one needs to project fixed assets which are a function of capital expenditures and depreciation.
 Apart from tangible assets, in the case of mobile app companies, there might also be software development costs which can be activated on the balance sheet and amortized.
-So a Fixed Asset schedule should take care of this.
+So, a Fixed Asset schedule should take care of this.

-See the example above for the financial statements which are the same as a three statement model.
+In a financial model, financial statements are a crucial element to accomplish its objective.
+As you’ve seen from the example above for the financial statements which are the same as a three statement model.
 Financial statements consist of Income Statement, Balance Sheet, and Cash Flow Statement.

 - Financial Debt /EBITDA which is a key ratio for any lender,